Route runtime and substrate in one account — deploy persistent agent workers with tools and supervise your fleet from one dashboard.

 Where does my data live?

 - Provider credentials and gateway bearers live in Clerk private metadata.
-Machine state lives on the provider machine under /home/machine, with Agent Machines product data under ~/.agent-machines and Hermes runtime data under ~/.hermes.
+Machine state lives on the provider machine under /home/machine, with all agent runtime data and app state under ~/.agent-machines.
 The public client only sees redacted provider and machine status.